Widening of the Sylvian fissure. Arachnoid cyst

 Relative indications are:

-• large asymptomatic AK, as it deforms adjacent lobes of the brain;
+• large asymptomatic AK, since it deforms the adjacent lobes of the brain;

-• AK LS with progressive growth and causing a violation of the circulation of cerebrospinal fluid due to deformation of its paths.
+• AK LSH with progressive growth and causing disruption of the circulation of cerebrospinal fluid due to deformation of its pathways.

 Important.
-It is contraindicated to carry out surgical treatment in a decompensated state of vital functions (unstable hemodynamics, respiration), coma III, extreme exhaustion (cachexia), with an active inflammatory process.
+Surgical treatment is contraindicated in cases of decompensated state of vital functions (unstable hemodynamics, breathing), coma III, extreme exhaustion (cachexia), and active inflammatory process.

-When applying surgical treatment, craniocerebral disproportion is eliminated.
-For this, liquor shunting, microsurgical, endoscopic operations are used.
-Intraoperative ultrasound, neuronavigation are prescribed to achieve the safety of manipulations.
+When using surgical treatment, craniocerebral disproportion is eliminated.
+For this purpose, liquor shunting, microsurgical, and endoscopic operations are used.
+Intraoperative ultrasound and neuronavigation are prescribed to achieve safe manipulation.

-To determine the tactics of the operation, the shape and size of the AK, the estimated accessible area, the trajectory of movement, and possible complications are taken into account, since the vascular-neural structures can be damaged during the operation, a hyperdrainage state may occur, an outpouring of blood and cerebrospinal fluid, infection can enter when the cyst ruptures.
-Conduct a histological examination of the contents of the cyst and its walls.
+To determine the tactics of the operation, the shape and size of the AC, the estimated accessible area, the trajectory of movement, and possible complications are taken into account, since during the operation, neurovascular structures may be damaged, a hyperdrainage state may occur, an outpouring of blood and cerebrospinal fluid, and if the cyst ruptures, an infection can occur.
+A histological examination of the contents of the cyst and its walls is carried out.

-When prescribing CSF shunting operations, for example, cystoperitoneal shunting, the surgeon achieves the goal of draining the cyst in the cavity outside the brain with minimal damage.
+When prescribing liquor shunt operations, for example, cystoperitoneal shunting, the surgeon achieves the goal of draining the cyst in a cavity outside the brain with minimal damage.
 However, it is necessary to implant an artificial drainage system, which is considered a disadvantage of this treatment method.
-If the CSF circulation is impaired, which has a hypo- or aresorptive character, it is combined or provoked by giant AKs.
-Then CSF shunting operations are the main methods of treatment.
+If the circulation of cerebrospinal fluid is impaired, having a hypo- or aresorptive nature, it is combined or provoked by giant AKs.
+Then liquor shunt operations are the main methods of treatment.

-Endoscopic treatment is carried out in patients with symptoms of AK, especially LP types 2-3.
-Endoscopic surgery is possible only if the clinic has a complete set of rigid endoscopes with different viewing angles, illumination, digital video camera, saline irrigation system, bi- and monopolar coagulation.
+Treatment with the endoscopic method is carried out for patients with the presence of symptoms of AK, especially types 2–3 LS.
+Endoscopic surgery is possible only if the clinic has a full set of rigid endoscopes with different viewing angles, illumination, a digital video camera, a saline irrigation system, bi- and monopolar coagulation.

 Complications

-CSF may leak after the operation, which is called liquorrhea.
-Necrosis of the edge of the skin flap and divergence of the wound after the operation are possible, therefore, a revision of the incision is prescribed.
-If resorption is disturbed, peritoneal shunting of the cyst is performed.
+After surgery, cerebrospinal fluid may leak, which is called liquorrhea.
+Necrosis of the edge of the skin flap and wound dehiscence after surgery are possible, so a revision of the incision is prescribed.
+If resorption is impaired, peritoneal shunting of the cyst is performed.
 Cysts and hydrocephalus of the brain are also corrected to ensure favorable treatment outcomes for patients, especially young children.

-Surgical correction of hydrocephalus is carried out before removal of cysts in severe hydrocephalic-hypertensive syndrome: Evans index> 0.3, periventricular edema of the optic nerve, impaired consciousness and children under one year old.
+Surgical correction of hydrocephalus is performed before removal of cysts in cases of severe hydrocephalic-hypertensive syndrome: Evans index > 0.3, periventricular edema of the optic nerve, disturbance of consciousness and children under one year of age.

-After the operation, patients are under dispensary observation.
-In the presence of type 1 AK, children are monitored to watch for neurological and neuro-ophthalmic symptoms.
-At least once a year for 3 years, SCT / MRI (spiral and magnetic resonance computed tomography) is monitored.
-Patients are examined by neurosurgeons, neuropsychologists, neurologists, pediatricians, ophthalmologists, neurophysiologists.
+After the operation, patients are under medical supervision.
+In the presence of type 1 AK, children are monitored so as not to miss neurological and neuro-ophthalmological symptoms.
+SCT/MRI (spiral and magnetic resonance computed tomography) is monitored at least once a year for 3 years.
+Patients are examined by neurosurgeons, neuropsychologists, neurologists, pediatricians, ophthalmologists, and neurophysiologists.

-Localization of the pathological focus with MRI of the brain begins to determine the location of the focus in relation to the cerebellum.
-Therefore, formations above the inlay are referred to as supratentorial, and everything below is referred to as infratentorial.
+Localization of the pathological focus with MRI of the brain begins with determining the location of the lesion in relation to the tentorium of the cerebellum.
+Therefore, formations above the tentorium are classified as supratentorial, and everything below is classified as infratentorial.

 MRI of the brain.
-Median sagittal section.
-Cerebellar indentation (arrow).
+Midsagittal section. tentorium cerebellum (arrow).

-Above the indentation are the hemispheres of the brain.
+Above the tentorium are the cerebral hemispheres.
 Each hemisphere of the brain consists of four lobes - frontal, parietal, occipital and temporal.
-If the pathology is located in the hemisphere, then it is necessary to decide to which proportion it belongs.
-To do this, you first need to find the furrows that serve as the boundaries of the shares.
+If the pathology is located in the hemisphere, then it is necessary to decide which lobe it belongs to.
+To do this, you first need to find the grooves that serve as the boundaries of the lobes.

-The central sulcus (sulc.centralis) is better seen in the sagittal plane.
-It is located in the middle between the precentral and postcentral furrows parallel to it.
+The central sulcus (sulc.centralis) is better visible in the sagittal plane.
+It is located in the middle between the parallel precentral and postcentral sulci.
 There are many options for the structure and course of the furrow.
-Usually it has a significant length and goes in the anterior-inferior direction from the interhemispheric fissure to the Sylvian fissure, which it does not always reach.
+Usually it has a significant extent and goes in the anterior-inferior direction from the interhemispheric fissure to the Sylvian fissure, which it does not always reach.
 The lower end of the furrow either continues in its main direction or bends back.
 The central sulcus may be interrupted along the way.
-In the transverse plane, on the upper sections, the furrow has the greatest extent, reaching almost to the interhemispheric fissure.
-The lower the cut, the shorter the central furrow on it.
-At the level of the lateral ventricles, it is barely visible.
+In the transverse plane on the upper sections, the groove has the greatest extent, reaching almost to the interhemispheric fissure.
+The lower the cut, the shorter the central groove on it.
+At the level of the lateral ventricles it is barely visible.
 The central sulcus separates the frontal and parietal lobes.

 MRI of the brain.
 Lateral sagittal section.
 Central sulcus (arrow).

 MRI of the brain.
-Axial cut.
+Axial slice.
 Central sulcus (arrows).

 MRI of the brain.
 Axial section at the level of the roof of the lateral ventricles.
 Central sulcus (arrows).